marzkyy/weatherinformation/README.md

 ## 📌 About the Project

 This is a completed programming assignment for my coursework, where I developed a **Weather Information App** using Java.
-The app features a user-friendly graphical interface built with **JavaFX** (or **Swing**, depending on your choice), and integrates with a public weather API to fetch and display live weather data based on user input.
+The app features a user-friendly graphical interface built with **JavaFX**, and integrates with a public weather API to fetch and display live weather data based on user input.

 The goal of the project was to demonstrate practical implementation of:
 - API integration and JSON data parsing in Java
-- GUI development using JavaFX/Swing
+- GUI development using JavaFX
 - Input validation and robust error handling

 ---